 Taste of Cincinnati is the nation’s longest running food festival, and one of the largest street festivals in the country.
-At this admission free festival foodies can find the best of the best from some of the most creative chefs in the Cincy Region and indulge in the region’s rich culinary traditions
+At this admission free festival foodies can find the best of the best from some of the most creative chefs in the Cincy Region and indulge in the region’s rich culinary traditions.

-What you need to know about Taste of Cincinnati 2024
+What you need to know about Taste of Cincinnati 2025

 Top restaurants featured at Taste of Cincinnati

 Taste of Cincinnati won’t release a restaurant list of vendors until much closer to the event, at which time we will update this article.
 Also to be announced is the much-anticipated Best of Taste awards.
 These judge-awarded accolades name the best of the best in three categories: Restaurants, Food Trucks, and Findlay Market vendors.
-While we wait with anticipation for this year's awards, here are some winners from the 2023 Taste Awards to whet your appetite.
+While we wait with anticipation for this year's awards, here are some winners from the 2024 Taste Awards to whet your appetite.

 And while you might need to bring a big appetite, you don’t need to spend big money.
 Traditionally each food truck or restaurant has up to 4 different offerings, and none are more than $8 each.
 Beer, wine, and spirits will also be available for purchase throughout the event.